gianpaj/cartrawler.github.io/_collections/_section_android/widget.md

 </picture>

-You can add a click listener to this CTSimpleWidget that will start the in path flow , using the standard View.OnClickListener
+You can add a click listener to this CTSimpleWidget that will start the inpath or standalone flow , using the standard View.OnClickListener

 You may decide when onActivityResult is called following the completion of the inpath flow (Activity), you will show that a rental car has beed added, by using displaying the view CTSimpleAddedWidget or alternatively CTVehicleWidget